Wijayakusuma: Etymology

 The word and name of Wijayakusuma is taken from the type of flower Wijayakusuma (Flower), with the scientific name Epiphyllum oxypetalum.
 In Javanese mythology, this flower is believed to be a sacred flower that can bring the dead back to life.
 This flower is a characteristic of Cilacap Regency, which is stated in the regional motto, namely "Jala Bhumi Wijayakusuma Çakti" in Sanskrit, which means "The ability to cultivate the earth, sea, and water for prosperity".

 History

-Wijayakusuma train was the first time operated begin from Cilacap to Solo Balapan via Yogyakarta on 26 September 2017 that launched to increase passenger train services to Cilacap Station, which at that time was still very limited.
+The Wijayakusuma train was first operated between Cilacap and Solo Balapan via Yogyakarta on 26 September 2017 to increase passenger train services to Cilacap Station, which at that time was still very limited.

 On 1 September 2018, the Wijayakusuma train was extended to Ketapang Station with the addition of executive class services.

 This train set was also loaned for the operation of the Joglosemarkerto Train route Yogyakarta–Cilacap round trip.
-Its inaugural trip from Cilacap Station to Yogyakarta Station started on 25 February 2022 and has been running regularly/every day.
+Its inaugural trip from Cilacap Station to Yogyakarta Station started on 25 February 2022 and has been running regularly every day.

 The Wijayakusuma train series consists of four to five executive trains, three premium economy trains, one power dining train and one baggage train.